bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 * Fork/Clone this project into a directory on your machine.
 * `cd` into your forked local copy.
 * notice there is a `package.json` file included.
 We have included all of the dev-dependencies that you'll need to build your project.
-* run `npm install` to download all the dependencies you need for this project.
+* run `yarn` to download and install all the dependencies you need for this project.
-* run `npm test` to start your tests.
+* run `yarn test` to start your tests.
-* Keep an active log of your changes by `commiting` and `pushing` often.
+* Keep an active log of your changes by `commiting` with Git and `pushing` often to GitHub.
 * Write all of your tests in the `server.test.js` file.
 This is where you're going to be doing your API mocking/testing.
-* Once you're done writing all the tests, push your commits to your fork and submit a Pull-Request.

 ## Project Description